-Please note please note that due to the special COVID-19 situation we have decided to postpone the DDTS 2020 to May 04-06, 2021
+Please note please note that due to the special COVID-19 situation we have decided to postpone the next DDTS to second half of 2021 ...

 make sure to be back for more information soon ...

 Two Days of Powerful Talks & MORE

 The first DAVOS DIGITAL TRADE SYMPOSIUM DDTS was held in Davos, Switzerland, from April 16 - 17, 2019.
 The Forum was jointly organized by the World Digital Economic Organization (WDEO) and TAO China Center Switzerland (TCZS).
 Business and government leaders, experts in Blockchain, IoT, Big Data and AI areas, entrepreneurs and academia, as well as leading figures in the finance industry from more than 26 countries and regions attended this first DDTS in 2019.

 This topic is timely, as only a decade remains for achieving the sustainable development goals (SDGs).
 Digital disruptions have already led to the creation of enormous wealth in record time, but this is highly concentrated in a small number of countries, companies and individuals.
 Meanwhile, digitalization has also given rise to fundamental challenges for policymakers in countries at all levels of development.
 Harnessing its potential for the many, and not just the few, requires creative thinking and policy experimentation.
 And it calls for greater global cooperation to avoid widening the income gap.

 The digital economy continues to evolve at breakneck speed, driven by the ability to collect, use and analyse massive amounts of machine-readable information (digital data) about practically everything.
 These digital data arise from the digital footprints of personal, social and business activities taking place on various digital platforms.